Period Pain: What Causes It And Treatments To Help Ease The Menstrual Pain

 Hot Water Bath

-One of the commonly used home remedies to relieve menstrual pain is taking a hot water bath.
+One of the commonly used home remedies for period pain relief is taking a hot water bath.
 You can also apply a heating pad to your pelvic region.
 According to some small studies, heat is effective in reducing menstrual pain by easing the muscles and soothing abdominal cramps through improved blood circulation.

 Green tea with herbs like peppermint, chamomile, fennel, cinnamon, ginger, Holi basil, etc. is highly effective to reduce menstrual pain.
 These blended teas can bring down inflammation and provide natural relief from moderate to severe period pains.

-Loose Clothing: During menstruation, it is advisable to wear loose and comfortable clothing as it can help alleviate period pains.
+During menstruation, it is advisable to wear loose and comfortable clothing as it can help alleviate periods pain.
 Wearing tight-fitting clothes can apply pressure on the abdomen and intensify cramping.
 Opt for loose shorts, dresses that fit your body well, and fabrics that can handle blood.
 Choosing breathable fabrics and loose-fitting pants or skirts can enhance blood circulation and minimize discomfort.

-Healthy Eating: Having foods rich in vitamins, minerals and fibre is conducive to alleviating period pain.
+You should know what to avoid and what to eat in periods.
+Having foods rich in vitamins, minerals and fibre is conducive to alleviating period pain.
 Eat fruits, green leafy vegetables, Yoghurt, nuts, and green tea, and consume loads of water.
-Avoid Certain Foods: Abdominal cramps, bloating, nausea etc. symptoms related to the menstrual cycle can worsen if certain foods are consumed.
+Avoid Certain Foods during periods: Abdominal cramps, bloating, nausea etc. symptoms related to the menstrual cycle can worsen if certain foods are consumed.
 The list of prohibited food during menses includes sugar-rich foods, too much intake of coffee, extremely spicy foods, dairy products (for lactose intolerant women), etc.

 Contraceptive Pills